 This report includes descriptions of revised processes to the extent possible.
-However, details and timing of these processes may change as implementation continues.
+However, implementation details and timing of some proposed changes may are pending further strategic discussions.
 Figure 3 below shows how a measure will move through the CDP for endorsement consideration.
+The newly condensed CDP begins at the measure submission deadline and ends with the Consensus Standards Approval Committee's final endorsement decision.